Philip Mango

-Philip Mango (born 28 August 1995) is a Solomon Islands footballer who plays as a goalkeeper for the Solomon Warriors, and the Solomon Islands national team.
+Philip Mango (born 28 August 1995) is a Solomon Islands footballer who plays as a goalkeeper for the Solomon Kings and the Solomon Islands national team.

 International career

 He made his debut for the national team on March 24, 2016 in their 2–0 victory against Papua New Guinea.

 He was also called up to the national futsal team squad for the 2016 FIFA Futsal World Cup.

 Private

 Mango identifies Spain goalkeeper Iker Casillas and former Solomon Islands national goalkeeper Shadrack Ramoni as the two men he looks up to.